-The revisions are part of comprehensive changes, made roughly every five years, to the nation's gross domestic product.
-GDP is the broadest measure of the output of goods and services and includes everything from restaurant meals to television production to steel manufacturing.
-The revisions alter the data all the way back to 1929, though the largest changes were made to the past five years.
+The changes stem from a comprehensive revision the government conducts each year to the nation's gross domestic product data.
+GDP, the broadest measure of the economy's output of goods and services, includes everything from restaurant meals to television production to steel manufacturing.
+Most of the changes were made to the previous three years' figures.